 • Never exceed the maximum load limit.
 If you do, some parts on your vehicle can break, or it can change the way your vehicle handles.
 This could result in loss of control and cause personal injury.
 Also, overloading can shorten the life of your vehicle.

-Do not place anything on the rear shelf behind the rear seatback (for sedan) or the extended luggage cover (for station wagon).
+• Do not place anything on the extended luggage cover.
 Such items could tumble forward in the event of a sudden stop or a collision.
 This could cause serious injury.